 It is best to be upfront about your anticipated requirements for the part and its final assembly, including your projected volumes and release frequency for the year.
 Talk to your stamper about the impact shipping frequency may have on overall costs

-it easier to manufacture.
+If you share the full scope of the manufacturing process from how you assemble parts through the final assembly, the metal stamping engineers may be able to propose changes or redesign the metal stamping to reduce part cost and make it easier to manufacture.
 If the metal stamping engineer understands your assembly process, the part may be designed with features that will save on additional handling.
 For example, a metal stamping can be designed to stack at the press in the orientation you need to prevent secondary handling and reduce costs.

 Your anticipated production volume has a bearing on how a stamping is produced and its cost.
 Low volume products do not require as robust tooling as do high volume products.

-be handled in a matter of weeks, a realistic manufacturing schedule should allow several months for part design review/modification, tool design, material orders, and production ramp-up.
+Manufacturers are often surprised by the amount of lead time required for a metal stamping.
+Although rush projects can be handled in a matter of weeks, a realistic manufacturing schedule should allow several months for part design review/modification, tool design, material orders, and production ramp-up.

 Step 3.
 Evaluate critical tolerances of the metal stamping